ufo-language/c-implementation-v1/README.md

 ----

-Current status: there's a REPL that lets you enter many of the data structures and a few of the expressions, but there are no built-in functions.
+Current status: there's a REPL that lets you enter many of the data structures and a few of the expressions, and there is now a *single built-in primitive function* (you can try it: `io:print("Hello, World!\n")`).

 Features:
 * Virtual memory
 * Automatic memory management with memory block defragmentation
-* Recursive evaluator that also provides proper tail call elimination (impressed? *you should be*) ;)
+* Recursive evaluator that also provides proper tail call elimination (impressed? *you should be*)
 * Expressions:
   * variable
   * if/then/else